-Back 4 Blood is a promising co-op zombie shooter, with a card-based perk system and wonderfully satisfying gunplay building upon the fantastic foundations of the Left 4 Dead series.
+Back 4 Blood is an excellent co-op zombie shooter, with a card-based perk system and wonderfully satisfying gunplay building upon the fantastic foundations of the Left 4 Dead series.
 But if you’re planning on playing solo you may want to stay clear, with a design clearly optimised for multiplayer.

 - Available on multiple platformsBack 4 Blood will launch on PC, PS5, Xbox Series X/S and PS4